 then, on or after that day, the application or matter may be referred to or further considered by either the Director or the Commission under the new Act.

-[Clause 5 inserted by No. 73 of 2006 s.
+[Clause 5 inserted: No. 73 of 2006 s.
 104.]

 6. Licences granted and permits issued by Liquor Licensing Court